overvis/overvis-docs/ocp-visualizations/02-basic-example/03-bind-data/README.md

 ![Devices in the example network](img-net-devices.png)

-In the network settings we can see the network controller MAC address.
+In the network settings, we can see the network controller MAC address.
 We will need it later:

 ![Settings of the example network](img-net-settings.png)